glentner/delete-cli/docs/source/manpage.rst

 The ``delete`` command is a simple alternative to using the standard ``rm`` command.
 Using ``rm`` as a matter of course can be dangerous and prone to mistakes.
-Once a file is unlinked with ``rm`` it cannot be saved (without having backups).
+Once a file is unlinked with ``rm`` it cannot be recovered (without having backups).

-All graphical file managers provided by operating systems offer a "move to trash" option.
+All major graphical environments offer a "move to trash" option.
 This does a clean move operation to a "trash" folder.
 Once a file as been put in the trash it can be recovered easily.
 Periodically, the trash can be emptied if desired.

 ``delete`` is a command line implementation of this metaphor.
 It maintains a basic ``sqlite3`` database of files and folders put in the trash.
 Using the ``--list`` option